VINTISHOP/vintedbot-discord/README.md

 ## :dart: FAQ

 **What is the difference between me and other providers ?**
+We not only offer access to a Discord like most servers, but we offer you a wide choice of packages.
+You can choose an offer with a subscription at 7.99 euro/month that will give you access to a bot without delay on our Discord and a community of experts in the purchase resale.
-We not only offer access to a discord but allow you to have an independent Vinted Bot on your discord server, which allows you to post the articles you want and invite your friends.
+But you can also choose to buy an independent vinted bot for your discord server, this allows you: to choose the items that interest you, invite your friends or even market it.
+This is your Bot Vinted!

 **Is the bot a monthly or one-time payment ?**
 The price marked is a single payment and you must add a subscription of 4 euros per month.